homeworkprod/weitersager/README.rst

 Channel Tokens
 ~~~~~~~~~~~~~~

-As of version 0.9, Weitersager supports an alternative HTTP endpoint
+Weitersager supports an alternative HTTP endpoint using a secret token
-using a secret token as part of the URL instead of an authorization
+as part of the URL instead of an authorization header.
+This makes it a
-header.
-This makes it a bit easier to use for clients.
+bit easier to use for clients.

 Each secret token is mapped to a channel, so each URL already implicitly
 (though intransparently, for the caller) defines the channel the